 Pain and suffering damages are a form of monetary compensation that is intended to compensate you for the pain and the suffering that you have endured as the result of an injury caused by another person’s careless or negligent actions.
 Unlike economic damages, such as medical bills and lost wages, which are based on an actual amount of economic losses that you have suffered, pain and suffering damages are not based on any specific economic loss.
 Instead, this type of damages is decided on a case-by-case basis according to the facts of the case and the amount of damages typically awarded in similar cases.
-Pain and suffering damages are often referred to as noneconomic damages.
+Pain and suffering damages are legally categorized as noneconomic damages.

 In determining the amount of pain and suffering damages that you should receive, the California personal injury law attempts to arrive at a monetary figure that represents that amount of compensation you should be entitled to receive for the pain and the suffering that you have endured.
 To determine the correct amount, a judge or jury formulates a number that would be a fair amount of compensation for you to receive.
 If your case is settled prior to trial or without going to Court, then your personal injury attorney will formulate a number and the attorneys for the person who injured you or their insurance company will formulate its own number, and the two of you will negotiate on a number that a judge or jury would be likely to award you if the case were to go to trial.